-- 123000 Accounts Receivables Students-Non Current Record a non-current receivable for any amounts owed to the college by students which will not be collected until future fiscal periods. - 123100 Accounts Receivables Non Current Record a non-current receivable for any amounts owed to the college that will not be collected until future fiscal periods that have not been provided for under another object code. - 123150 Allowance for Doubtful Accounts Students-Non Current Record that portion of non-current student accounts receivable estimated not to be collectible. - 123160 Allowance for Doubtful Accounts Other Record that portion of noncurrent accounts receivable other than student accounts receivable estimated not to be collectible. - 124090 Deferred Outflows for Pensions Record deferred outflows as defined by GASB 68 Accounting and Financial Reporting for Pensions.
+- 123000 Accounts Receivables Students-Non Current Record a non-current receivable for any amounts owed to the college by students which will not be collected until future fiscal periods. - 123100 Accounts Receivables Non Current Record a non-current receivable for any amounts owed to the college that will not be collected until future fiscal periods that have not been provided for under another object code. - 123150 Allowance for Doubtful Accounts Students-Non Current Record that portion of non-current student accounts receivable estimated not to be collectible. - 123160 Allowance for Doubtful Accounts Other Record that portion of noncurrent accounts receivable other than student accounts receivable estimated not to be collectible. - 124090 Deferred Outflows for Pensions - Record deferred outflows as defined by GASBS 68, Accounting and Financial Reporting for Pensions.
 Amounts reported in this account are amortized over time as pension expense.
-The account should only reflect the allocated portion of deferred outflows for that agency for cost-sharing plans (TSERS) and any deferred outflows associated with single-employer plans administered by the agency.
-[See GASB 68 Accounting and Financial Reporting for Pensions for more information.] - 125000 Long-Term Notes and Loans Receivable Record a non-current receivable for all long-term notes and loans receivable.
-Specifically, this account should be used in conjunction with the various student loan funds in sufficient detail to record loan amounts canceled and repaid. - 125100 Allowance for Uncollectible Notes Receivable Record that portion of long term notes and loans receivable estimated not to be collectible. - 128000 Work-in-Progress Record the cost of work performed to date on fixed assets, usually a building under construction, in the plant funds.
+The account should only reflect the allocated portion of deferred outflows for that college for cost-sharing plans (TSERS) and any deferred outflows associated with single-employer plans administered by the college.
+See GASBS 68, Accounting and Financial Reporting for Pensions, for more information. - 124091 Deferred Outflows for OPEB - Record deferred outflows as defined by GASBS 75, Accounting and Financial Reporting for Postemployment Benefits Other than Pensions.
+Amounts reported in this account are amortized over time as OPEB expense.
+The account should only reflect the allocated portion of deferred outflows for that college for cost-sharing plans (Retiree Health Benefit Fund and Disability Income Plan of North Carolina) and any deferred outflows associated with single-employer plans administered by the college.
+See GASBS 75, Accounting and Financial Reporting for Postemployment Benefits Other than Pensions, for more information. - 125000 Long-Term Notes and Loans Receivable Record a non-current receivable for all long-term notes and loans receivable.
+Specifically, this account should be used in conjunction with the various student loan funds in sufficient detail to record loan amounts canceled and repaid.

+- 125100 Allowance for Uncollectible Notes Receivable Record that portion of long term notes and loans receivable estimated not to be collectible. - 128000 Work-in-Progress Record the cost of work performed to date on fixed assets, usually a building under construction, in the plant funds.
 The fixed asset may also involve improvements to land or equipment.